Community Health - Health Education

 Diabetes Program Site

 Injuries are the leading cause of death for American Indians and Alaska Natives from ages 1-44 years, and the third leading cause of death overall.
 The Fond du Lac Injury Prevention Program offers services to the community through education and outreach.
-Elder fall prevention classes are offered once a year.
-A Matter of Balance: is an evidence based elder fall prevention program.
-Have you stopped doing certain things you enjoy because you were concerned about falling?
-If so, you are not alone.
-The elder fall prevention classes can help.
+Services include: childhood injury prevention, car seat education, pedestrian and traffic safety.

 Community Nutrition Educator